 Lago di Chiusi has a surface area of 3.87 square kilometres (2.4 square miles) and nestles in a small valley between hills.
-The area surrounding the lake has several Roman and Etruscan archeological sites.
+The area surrounding the lake has several Roman and Etruscan archaeological sites.
 There are some Etruscan tombs that you can see on the roads leading to the lake.

 Natural Habitat for Birds

-The lake acts as a nature reserve and is quite unspoilt with lots of wonderful habits for wildfowl – as you can see from my friend the cormorant.
+The lake acts as a nature reserve and is quite unspoiled with lots of wonderful habits for wildfowl – as you can see from my friend the cormorant.
 He posed very nicely for me, stretching his wings to allow the sun to dry him off.
 The lake attracts a lot of migratory birds and is a good place to spend some time if you are a birdwatcher.